rob-ng15/Silice-Playground/j1eforth/DE10NANO-ULX3S/documentation/Sprites.md

     * 13 (numbered 0 - 12) x 16 x 16 1 bit sprites
         * Double flag to display as double pixel 32 x 32 per sprite
         * 4 user settable tiles per sprite
-    * In layer sprite collision detection, updates at the end of every frame
+    * Collision detection, updates at the end of every frame
+        * Sprite to sprite collision detection - within the layer
+        * Sprite to bitmap collision detection
+        * Sprite to tilemap collision detection ( tilemap is not transparent, background or foreground set )
-    * Sprite to bitmap collision detection, updates at the end of every frame
+        * Sprite to other sprite layer collision detection ( single bit for the whole sprite layer )

 For the j1eforth design there are two sprite layers.
 The lower sprite layer displays between the background and the bitmap; the upper sprite layers displays between the bitmap and the character map.